dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Rise your hand if you have used Docker already in your development environment.

-Do not lower your hands just yet!
+Keep your hands up for a moment!

 Lower your hand if you have not yet used Docker in production.

+Those whose hands are still up, you most likely already know everything this presentation is trying to show to the audience, but there

-Those whose hands are still up, you probably are too advanced already for this talk but we hope that you still can learn something from this presentation, since nobody know everthing, I'm I right?
+Those whose hands are still up, you may already know everything this presentation is trying to tell to the audience, but there is a high chance that you don't know everything, so you may still learn something new from this presentation.
+Even if it's a simple concept or an example.

 Ok!